What is the probability that a vaccinated person is shielded from Covid-19? A Bayesian MCMC based reanalysis of published data with emphasis on what should be reported as 'efficacy': What is the probability that a vaccinated person gets shielded from Covid-19?

 which represents {\em the probability that a vaccinated person}, \underline{not} belonging to the trial sample, {\em gets shielded from Covid-19}, on the basis of the data obtained from the trial and all (possibly reasonable) hypotheses assumed in the data analysis.
-It is easy to understand that $P(\overline{I}\,|\,A,V,\mbox{data},H)$ is what really matters and that should therefore be communicated as {\em efficacy} to the scientific community and to the general public.\footnote{In this paper we only focus on efficacy, without even trying to enter on the related topics of {\em effectiveness}, that refers to how well the vaccine performs in the real world (see e.g. \cite{Gavi}), that is influenced by several other factors.}
+It is easy to understand that $P(\overline{I}\,|\,A,V,\mbox{data},H)$ is what really matters and therefore what should be communicated as {\em efficacy} to the scientific community and to the general public.\footnote{In this paper we only focus on efficacy, without even trying to enter on the related topics of {\em effectiveness}, that refers to how well the vaccine performs in the real world (see e.g. Ref.~\cite{Gavi}), that is influenced by several other factors.}

 Now, technically, Eq.~(\ref{eq:integral_over_epsilon}) is nothing but the {\em mean} of the distribution of $\epsilon$.
-This should then be the number to report, and \underline{not} the mode of the distribution, which has no immediate probabilistic meaning for the questions of interest.
+This should then be the number to report, and \underline{not} the mode of the distribution, which has no immediate probabilistic meaning for the questions of interest.\footnote{Let us repeat once more that the result of frequentistic point estimates can be easily shown to be equivalent, under reasonable assumptions, to the mode of the distribution obtained by a probabilistic analysis.}

 Now, if we compare the `efficacy values' of Tab.~\ref{tab:vaccine_efficacy_published} with the mean values of Tab.~\ref{tab:vaccine_efficacy} we see that in most cases the differences are rather small (about 1/3 to 1/2 of a standard deviation), although the modal values (to which, as we have showed above, the published efficacies correspond) are always a bit higher than the mean values, due to the left skewness of the pdf's.
-Therefore our point is mostly methodological, with some worries when the mean value and the most probable one differ significantly.
+Therefore our point is mostly methodological,\footnote{However, we wish to point out that, from the practical point of view, what really matters is the {\em inefficacy} i.e. the probability of getting infected (see Sec. \ref{sec:expected_NVI} for details).
+Indeed, even though two hypothetical values of $\epsilon$ equal to $0.96$ and $0.98$, respectively, might appear quite close, nevertheless they imply that the relative probabilities of getting infected are in the ratio 2:1.} with some worries when the mean value and the most probable one differ significantly.